Flowerowl/flowerowl.github.io/_posts/2013-09-16-%e3%80%90python%e3%80%91the-performance-impact-of-using-dict-instead-of-in-cpython-2-7.md

       </p>

       <p>
-        The <tt>LOAD_NAME</tt> opcode finds the object associated with the given name (“dict” in this case) and puts it on top of the stack.
+        The <tt>LOAD_NAME</tt> opcode finds the object associated with the given name ("dict" in this case) and puts it on top of the stack.
       </p>

       <div>